 This article describes and analyzes the relationship of teaching and research as one of the criteria in ranking higher education institutions.
-As research as one of the criteria in ranking higher education institutions.
 As cited by Senaratne and Amaratunga (n.d.) in Lindsay et al (2002), academics believe that research and teaching is one of 'symbiosis'; 'mutuality'; and, 'synergy', especially when lecturer's research activity increased in quantity and quality.
-The findings of this paper reveal that the relationship between teaching and research in the top universities in Asia and the World differ when subjected to Exactly A. 1 the World differ when subjected to Fractal Analysis.
+The findings of this paper reveal that the relationship between teaching and research in the top universities in Asia and the World differ when subjected to Execute A. The the World differ when subjected to Fractal Analysis.